fantastic001/VertexVoyage/doc/Seminar2/paper.md

 - **Community structure**: Vertices tend to form clusters or communities, where vertices within the same community are more densely connected than those in different communities.
 This property is prevalent in social networks, where groups of friends or colleagues often form tightly-knit communities. [@leskovec_community_2009]
 - **Scale-free property**: The degree distribution of the graph follows a power-law, meaning that a few vertices have a very high degree, while most vertices have a low degree.
 This is often observed in social networks, where a small number of individuals (e.g., celebrities) have many connections, while the majority of users have relatively few connections. [@barabasi_emergence_1999]

 Graph vertex embeddings are a powerful technique for representing vertices in a graph as low-dimensional vectors, enabling various machine learning tasks such as vertex classification, link prediction [@leskovec_predicting_2010], and community detection.
 The effectiveness of these embeddings often depends on the underlying graph structure and the methods used to generate them.
 When faced with large graphs, the challenge of efficiently computing these embeddings while preserving the graph's structural properties becomes paramount.
 This paper explores the evaluation and analysis of graph vertex embeddings in a distributed environment, focusing on community-aware vertex partitioning to enhance the quality of embeddings and reduce the need for network communication during the embedding generation process.

+Additionally, embeddings are generated using information-oriented random walks to train embedding model.